 For students who have trouble learning in old-fashioned classroom environments, on-line education is ideal.
 Whether a student is shy, has a learning disability or just doesn't click with traditional teaching practices, on-line learning offers a solution for everyone.

 You Get to Decide

-All of the SM faculty use visual aids and rich multi-media for instruction.
+All of the WFA faculty use visual aids and rich multi-media instruction.
 If you're the kind of person who needs visual tools to learn, you will enjoy watching video lectures, demonstrations, and streaming presentations as part of your blended education.

 Meet the Students: Just like you, your classmates are probably new to this.
 Normally, professors ask the class to introduce themselves on the chat board or via instant messaging.
 You'll tell everyone who you are and why you're interested in the course.
 You'll find you have classmates from all over the country, if not the world!

 Homework: Remember that this is college and you can't escape homework, even in a blended class.
 You will be given due dates for assignments, which may include reading books or articles, writing essays, working on projects, or answering questions.

 Find Your Voice

 If you are shy, you probably never spoke up in class, even if you had great comments and questions.
 In blended classes, you can talk as much as you want using online chat and instant messaging features of the class website.
 There is far more student interaction in an on-line WFA class than in most typical college courses.

 Meeting classmates for group activities on campus can often be difficult.
 You can meet classmates for a discussion or chat about a project virtually anywhere and anytime.

 Make Friends While Learning